 - Pay specific bills, such as rent or mortgage, etc.

-- Not change any insurance policies, such as health insurance, life insurance,
+- Not change any insurance policies, such as health insurance, life insurance, and auto insurance.

 - Complete a batterer intervention program, which lasts 52 weeks.